FailAcademy/learning/wdp-vancouver/_lessons/week-02/02-intro-to-programming.md

 ## Exercise 2

+How fast can you type?
+- Lets get a sense of how fast you can type!
+We're all going to visit **[10 Fast Fingers](http://10fastfingers.com/typing-test/english)**, create an account and take the typing test and share your WPM!

+## Exercise 3

 Your turn...**[create a Scratch account](https://scratch.mit.edu/)** and give it a whirl.

 For this exercise, your first task is to create a basic program using one of the Scratch sprites (or more than one if you're feeling ambitious).